More of the Same: Persistent Representational Harms Under Increased Representation: Results and Analysis

 We first analyze who is represented within occupations by observing the gender distribution.
 We then compare how generations associated with men and women are described across occupations and models.
 Finally, we look at the statistically significant words and analyze how stereotypes, representational harms, and neoliberal ideals are reinforced.
-Throughout our analysis we use associated gender and specified gender. \textit{Associated gender} refers to generations resulting from prompts where gender is not explicitly prompted, and \textit{specified gender} refers to generations resulting from prompts where gender is explicitly prompted.